sstsimulator/sst-elements/src/sst/elements/balar/devNote.md

             1. Cycles with issue
             1. Total cycles

-## Caveats

-1. Cuda memcpy data pointer need to remain valid under the operation finish
-2. Need to provide definitions for virtual inherited functions like `handle()` in handlers else the SST might not able to recognize the component
-3. Still use simpleMem interface to communicate with gpu caches
-4. Change the standardInterface to accept a param call `port` that configure the link (bypass it)

 ## Note

 1. Use `--output-dot [filename]` to output a dot file describing the graph and use `dot -Tpng [File.dot] > [File.png]` to output to png format